 Romir Scan Panel

-Buying Activity Index is an instrument for the measuring of consumer reality, developed on a basis of the household scan panel Romir Consumer Panel.
-It reflects the dynamics of FMCG goods and prices, qualitative and quantitative composition of in-home consumption, change in favourite points of purchase of Russian cities' residents.
-Index computation is based on the daily updated data on purchases of more than 100 categories of food and non-food goods in Russian cities with the population over 10 000 people.
+Purchasing Activity Index, developed on a basis of the household scan panel Romir Consumer Panel, reflects the dynamics of FMCG consumption by Russian households.
+Index computation is based on the daily updated data on purchases of more than 100 categories of food and non-food goods in Russian cities with the population over 100 000 people.

 Coffee with Milk IndexShow